 The ethnicity of the escort who is asking for a deposit is not a valid indicator that you're dealing with a scammer.
 Asian and South American workers are often painted with the "must be a scam" brush, but this is simply untrue for the majority of workers from those parts of the world.
 This line of thinking stems from racist stereotyping and it's appalling and wrong.
 I understand that someone who is traveling and is here for a good time not a long time might not have as much pressure or investment to maintain their integrity long term, but most of the recent deposit stealing scandals have involved caucasian Australian born escorts.
 So, you would be incredibly naive to think that all white or local escorts are safe on that count.
 "I only book from x website, because it's trustworthy"

 Wrong.
-Big wrong.
 In fact all of the most recent scandals I have personally heard about involve escorts at $500/h +.
 Don't let prejudice against workers at lower rates blind you.
 People choose their rates - that choice being one of the amazing things about this industry - for a plethora of reasons and it often doesn't reflect the service or attractiveness of the escort.
+However, do have your wits about you.
+If the price looks too good to be true, it probably is.
 Now, onto the things to look out for when booking.
 There's no one dead giveaway when it comes to a scam and these guidelines are really only for those who want to be extra safe.
 The vast majority of escorts out there that are new or don't have the kind of established presence that I will go on to mention, are still legitimate and ethical business owners who will not steal your deposit.
 It's up to you as to whether you want to take that risk or not, and while there are no real statistics on stolen deposits, the rate at which it happens is VERY low.
 Read the ad

 In one of my last blogs I spoke about the current fascination with sex workers on social media and just how vital it has become to have an online presence in order to secure clients.
 When booking an escort who asks for a deposit the first thing you should do is follow the links on their ads to their twitter and instagram.
 It's generally a really good sign when an escort posts somewhat frequently and interacts with other escorts on twitter.
 Not only will you find sexy selfies, personal stories, updates, promotional posts and get a feel for their personality, but you can see that they exist as a person and are active and engaged in their community.
 If they have a website, check it out.
 Sex workers are very diverse and so are their websites, so some will definitely look more professional than others, but look out for personality and self expression through the text and layout and pictures and vibe... maybe even a blog... who knows?
 I and many other escorts tend to have our full policies and ts and cs on our websites as it can clog up our ads, so give them a thorough read to see if you're actually comfortable with the policy.
 If you want an escort with leniency for rescheduling, don't book an escort who states that they don't offer leniency for it, then attempt to reschedule, and then go on to say you got scammed out of a deposit.
+In the same vein, have regard for the professional boundaries of the escort you book.
+If you are messaging them outside of the purpose of making an appointment, suggest unsafe or illegal services or make them uncomfortable in any way and then complain that they cancelled, you did that to yourself.
 If there is a mention of having a policy on their website in their ad and a link to that website or url, and you don't bother to read it, and then suddenly find you're being denied a refund under the stipulations of that policy, you are not protected under consumer law.
 Basically, you agree to their policy when you book whether you've read it or not and claiming ignorance in such a circumstance isn't an acceptable defense.
 They do not have to link their policy to you directly, so long as there is reference to and the location of it on their ad, they are covered.
 Make any threats you want about the police or this ombudsman and that commission, it doesn't change anything and most of us are well aware of this.
-These days it seems like nearly every escort with a social media presence also has an only fans or a manyvids or a snapchat or an AVN Stars or whatever it is.
+These days it seems like nearly every escort with a social media presence also has an only fans or an onlyfans or a snapchat or an AVN Stars or whatever it is.
 You can probably bet that your escort is pretty legitimate if they have these subscription services and post reasonably often.
 You can even get yourself some fap material to build anticipation before your meeting - and for less than your weekly coffee allowance in many cases.
-Reviews